stape-io/gtm-server-side-wordpress-plugin/README.txt

 == Installation ==

-1. Unzip and upload the "google-tag-manager-server-side" to the '/wp-content/plugins/' directory
+1. Unzip and upload the "gtm-server-side" to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings / GTM Server-side and enter your GTM Server-side url and set additional options